-Doug and I last saw each other this September, when he visited me from Los Angeles and stayed at my place.
+Doug and I last saw each other in September of 2016, when he visited me from Los Angeles and stayed at my place.
 We’ve been friends since 1991.
 That would be close to 26 years.
 He’s Mid-Western American.
 I’m Filipino.
 Despite the cultural difference, we are similar in our global education (he had spent a college year in Scotland while I in France) and affinity for nice clothes (Ralph Lauren pants for less than a hundred bucks at I. Magnin’s closing sale).
 Above all, we come from a common family background, one that emphasizes traveling as a means of intellectual enhancement and personal growth.
 Paired with a physical attraction, we had plenty to talk about, which has not been the case in recent years.
 Much has gone on with us that we have not confided in each other.
 Doug has compared our rift to a sibling leaving for boarding school; the kinship remains, but the distance has caused a change in the relationship.
 His two-week visit was curtailed to two days, during which a yelling match erupted over my persistence for an Uber that never showed up and his mess of food crumbs in my kitchen.

 “Turn the boat around,” Terry McKay implores in “An Affair to Remember.”
 It is now summer in New York.
 Autumn will f0llow soon enough, winter in its stead, and then Terry will be another year older.
 Hers is an impossible request, for in life, the past can only be relived in remembrances and, when that fails, in art.
 But we do have second chances, even when we’ve missed the spring.
 For as long as we are alive, nothing is ever finished.

 Friends and lovers have a way of coming back; herein is our piece of heaven on earth.